 DuPont Sorona has launched a new brand architecture and hangtag program.
 Its

 five new branded and certified fabric collections – ‘Agile’, ‘Aura’, ‘Profile’, ‘Revive’ and ‘Luxe’ – demonstrate a wide range of signature performance attributes, including wrinkle resistance, lightweight breathable insulation, permanent stretch, shape recovery and reduced piling.
-To ensure traceability and transparency throughout the entire supply chain, all such fabric solutions are certified through the company’s Common Thread Fabric Certification Program which assures that the fabrics have the unique molecular footprint of partially plant-based Sorona polymer.
+To ensure traceability and transparency throughout the entire supply chain, all such fabric solutions are certified through the company’s Common Thread Fabric Certification Program, which assures that the fabrics have the unique molecular footprint of partially plant-based Sorona polymer.

 www.sorona.com